 Clean homes don’t need to be toxic homes.
 You can clean without buying expensive special purpose cleaners that add toxic fumes and heavy chemicals to your home.
 Collect these basic cleaning supplies and you can create all the household cleaners that you need.
 From a basic dusting spray to hard working oven cleaner these few basic ingredients can give you healthy, chemical free cleaning with less cost and more efficiency.
 Using herbs for house cleaning, whether as essential oils or using dried herbs from your kitchen or fresh herbs from the garden allows you to clean effectively without using toxic chemicals.

 Used in cleaning solutions for their antimicrobial, antiseptic, and antifungal actions and their fresh scent, essential oils don’t just clean surfaces they also clean the air.
 Use ½ to 1 tsp or 2.5 to 5 ml per 1 quart of cleaning solution for effective cleaning of surfaces.
 Its fine to combine essential oils to get the scent you enjoy, to make up a total of ½ to 1 teaspoon per quart of water, vinegar, or alcohol.

 Warning: Remember that essential oils are concentrated and powerful.
 They should be kept out of the reach of children.
-Poison control should be called if essential oils are accidently ingested by children.
-Childen’s livers are not equiped to detoxify a large dose of essential oil.
+Poison control should be called if essential oils are accidentally ingested by children.
+Children’s livers are not equipped to detoxify a large dose of essential oil.

 Scotch Pine essential oil